trigger-corp/Forge-Documentation/source/api/preferences.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: All**

-.. js:function:: prefs.keys(callback, error)
+.. js:function:: prefs.keys(success, error)

-    :param function callback: invoked with an array of the set key names as its only argument
+    :param function(keysArray) success: invoked with an array of the set key names as its only argument
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 Find which preferences have been set.